 The goal of this analysis is to characterize nuclear effects in ν{μ} CC1 π^+ interactions on carbon using neutrino interactions inside FGD1, which is a hydrocarbon (CH) target.
-Since the CC1 π^+ production on carbon and on hydrogen cannot be clearly separated, the combined cross section on CH is measured, with the TKI variables on hydrogen calculated in the same way as on carbon: for hydrogen signal events, in which there are no nuclear effects, it is expected that $\delta p{TT} = 0$ and $p_N \approx 26$ MeV/c. $\delta \alpha_T$ is undefined for interactions on hydrogen because $\delta p_T = 0$.
-A flat distribution across 0-180° is assigned because it resembles the real $\delta \alpha_T$ distribution due to the small but non-vanishing isotropic Fermi motion of a free proton.
+Since the CC1 π^+ production on carbon and on hydrogen cannot be clearly separated, the combined cross section on CH is measured, with the TKI variables on hydrogen calculated in the same way as on carbon: for hydrogen signal events, in which there are no nuclear effects, it is expected that $\delta p{TT} = 0$ and $p_N \approx \langle \epsilon \rangle_p / c \approx 26$ MeV/c. $\delta \alpha_T$ is undefined for interactions on hydrogen because $\delta p_T = 0$.
+A flat distribution across 0-180° is assigned because it resembles the real $\delta \alpha_T$ distribution due to the small but nonvanishing isotropic thermal motion of a free proton.

 To ensure the cross section results are not dependent on the signal model used in the reference T2K simulation, extensive precautions are taken in the analysis.
 A crucial one is to have the signal definition only be reliant on observables experimentally accessible to ND280.
-Therefore, the signal is defined as any event with one μ^{-} , one π^+ and no other mesons, and at least one proton in the final state, so that there is need to account for the pion and proton FSI.
+Therefore, the signal is defined as any event with one μ^- , one π^+ and no other mesons, and at least one proton in the final state, so that there is no need to account for the pion and proton FSI.
+In the case where there are multiple protons emitted, only the highest momentum proton is used in the TKI calculation and very likely this would result in a large imbalance in all the TKI variables.
+In this way we can better separate the contribution from different nuclear effects.
+This also reduces the possible bias from detector reconstruction where the low energy protons are not visible in the detector.
 Hereafter, the signal topology is denoted as $CC1\pi^+Xp$, where $X \ge 1$.
 In order to mitigate model dependence in the efficiency correction, phase-space restrictions are applied in the signal definition to restrict the measurement to the regions of kinematic phase space ND280 is sensitive to.
-These restrictions are defined in Table I. However, the consideration of three-particle final states in this analysis necessitates the inclusion of a high dimensional kinematic phase space over which the efficiency cannot be kept entirely flat with simple phasespace constraints.
+These restrictions are defined in Table I.

+However, the consideration of three-particle final states in this analysis necessitates the inclusion of a high dimensional kinematic phase space over which the efficiency cannot be kept entirely flat with simple phase-space constraints.
 This leads to a potential source of bias from the input neutrino interaction model predictions.
-To alleviate this concern, additional model uncertainties are added (discussed in Section VIB) to allow a variation of the input simulation in regions of the underlying particle kinematics where the efficiency is not flat.
-The size of this uncertainty roughly double the largest variation in the efficiency seen from a wide variety of different generator predictions (broadly spanning those shown in
+To alleviate this concern, additional model uncertainties are added (discussed in Sec.
+VIB) to allow a variation of the input simulation in regions of the underlying particle kinematics where the efficiency is not flat.
+The size of this uncertainty roughly double the largest variation in the efficiency seen from a wide variety of different generator predictions (broadly spanning those shown in Sec.
+VII A).